- Introduction and Purpose

 The Special Collection Room is located on the third floor of the library, just west of the south elevator.
 The room provides ample seating for reading, study, and research, and houses the following special collections.

 Supported by a small endowment, the Amesse Collection provides a leisure reading collection of novels, biographies, and nonfiction, as well as a selection of popular magazines and newspapers.
 Approximately two-thirds of available funds each year are used to purchase magazines and newspapers.
 The remainder of funds is used to purchase books.
-Primary AMC clientele are encouraged to submit recommendations for new materials for this collection.
+Primary CU Anschutz clientele are encouraged to submit recommendations for new materials for this collection.

 The Henry and Janet Claman Medical Humanities Collection (formerly the Arts in Medicine Collection) includes resources related to the humanities (literature, philosophy, ethics, history and religion, social sciences, anthropology, cultural studies, psychology, sociology), and the arts (literature, theater, music, film, and visual arts) and their application to health sciences education and practice.
 Books, DVDs, and online resources are included in this endowed collection.